-As Chambers Bay makes the turn into its Summer Rates (June through September), a normal non-resident rate is $275 (not including taxes).
+With Chambers Bay Summer Rates (June through August), a normal non-resident rate is $275 (not including taxes).
 OGA Members can play the very same course for the following prices:

 The 2015 U.S. Open Championship was marked by its many firsts.
 It was the first U.S. Open in the 115 year history of the championship to be played in the Pacific Northwest.
 The first U.S. Open played on fine fescue putting surfaces.
 The first Open since Hazeltine in 1970 to be contested on a new course.
 The first Open in which a hole was played as a par-4 one day and a par-5 the next, where the range in tee placements on a single hole could extend its length by 100 yards or greater.
 The first Open televised by Fox Sports, revolutionizing the way the game is viewed.
 And the last Open where the anchored putting stroke was within the Rules of Golf.